Rachitads/Atliq-hospitality-analysis-using-Power-BI/README.md

 # Atliq-hospitality-analysis-using-Power-BI
-Revenue Insights for Hospitality Management (A Case Study of AtliQ Grands)
+Revenue Insights for Hospitality Management of AtliQ Grands